If you want to teach an online course, you need a good platform for managing video files, enrolled students, payments, marketing and web design.

 You won't go wrong with their all-in-one course platform—no matter if you have 1 or 1000 students.

 I'm relatively new to this myself, and I still believe it's worth the investment to go for a great platform (sooner rather than later).

 You can sign up for a free 14-day trial for Kajabi right here.
 This gives you plenty of time to test out the admin module, try to create a web page and decide whether this is a space, you'd like to run your business from.

 To finish off strong, I'll try to answer some more general questions around managing your courses online that people ask on Google.

 A simple step-by-step approach to how you manage your online courses is:

 You need to keep an eye on how your landing page is performing.
 How many visitors do you get?
 Are people signing up?
 If people are dropping off after visiting your site, you probably need to optimise the landing page, you've created.

 The 3 components of a succesful course business is 1) great content, 2) a great platform and 3) great marketing.
 I'm talking more about how to sell courses online in my post about these 3 crucial cornerstones of any course business.

 The second cornerstone, a great course hosting platform, is super important for how easy it's going to be to do the day-to-day management of your online courses.

-If you've set up email automations, you don't have to do anything manually when people enrol in your course.
-They start receiving your emails from you over the next few days automatically, because you set it up once on your platform.
+If you've set up email automations, you don't have to do anything manually when people enroll in your course.
+They start receiving your emails from you over the next few days automatically because you set it up once on your platform.